This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Here, we mainly use a feature in C language where "a""b" is equivalent to "ab".
-Then, through macro expansion, 5*5*4 exactly one hundred times, we easily complete this task.
-Of course, the macros in C language are essentially just token replacements and do not allow users to obtain the token stream for input analysis, so their functionality is very limited.
-Nevertheless, there are still some interesting uses.
-Those interested can read this article The Art of Macro Programming in C/C++.
-Of course, macros are not unique to C language; other programming languages also have them and can support stronger features.
-For example, the flexibility of macros in Rust is much stronger than in C language, mainly because Rust allows you to analyze the input token stream, rather than simply performing replacements.
-You can generate different code based on different input tokens.
-Even more, macros in Lisp are super flexible.
+This primarily uses a feature in C language where "a""b" is equivalent to "ab".
+Then, through macro expansion, 5*5*4 times, which is exactly one hundred, the task is easily completed.
+Of course, C language macros are very limited in functionality because they are essentially just token replacements and do not allow users to obtain the token stream for input analysis.
+Nevertheless, there are some interesting uses.
+If you’re interested, you can read this article: The Art of C/C++ Macro Programming.
+Of course, macros are not exclusive to C; other programming languages also have them, and they can support even stronger features.
+For example, Rust’s macros are much more flexible than C’s, mainly because Rust allows you to analyze the input Token Stream, rather than simply performing replacements.
+You can choose to generate different code based on different input tokens.
+Even more so, macros in languages like Lisp are super flexible.

 Generics/Templates

-In some programming languages, generics (Generic) are also considered a code generation technique, generating actual different code based on different types.
+In some programming languages, Generics are also considered a code generation technique, generating actually different code based on different types.
 Of course, this is the most basic.
-Some programming languages support more powerful features, such as template metaprogramming in C++ for some advanced code generation.
-A typical case is creating a function pointer table (jump table) at compile time.
+Some programming languages also support more powerful features, such as C++’s template metaprogramming for advanced code generation.
+A typical case is building a function pointer table (jump table) at compile time.

 template<std::size_t N, typename T, typename F>